clay/clay-kiln/docs/manipulating-components.md

 This allows you to swap out different components in a specific place, for example if you have two different tagging components with different styles and functionality.
 As with component lists, you may include a `_placeholder`.
 If your component property is editable, the child component's selector will allow you to remove it (and the placeholder that displays will allow you to add it).

-> #### info::Note
->
+{% hint style="info" %}

-> Component properties are not allowed in the layout or page data, only in normal components.
+Component properties are not allowed in the layout or page data, only in normal components.
 Because of this, they are also not allowed in the `<head>` of the page.

+{% endhint %}